Marc-93/appium_tools_setup/README.md

 ## ADB

-1. Download the platform tools package: [download](https://developer.android.com/studio/releases/platform-tools)
-2. Unzip the file in your desktop.
-3. Open a terminal directly on desktop location.
-4. Execute the follwoing command: `$ sudo mv platform-tools /etc`
-5. Execute the following command to add platform-tools to path: `$ sudo vim /etc/paths`
-6. Type `i` to edit.
-7. Add `etc/platform-tools`.
-8. Type  `:q!`.
-9. Restart the terminal.
 10. To get the device id: `adb devices`
 11. To get the main activity, execute the command: `adb shell dumpsys window | grep -E 'mCurrentFocus'`

 ## Xcode

 1. Download xcode from AppStore

+## UICatalog

-2. Clone the [UICatalog](https://github.com/appium/ios-uicatalog) repository from github.
+1. Clone the [UICatalog](https://github.com/appium/ios-uicatalog) repository from github.
-   1. Open the folder project.
+2. Open the folder project.
-   2. Go to UICatalog folder.
+3. Go to UICatalog folder.
-   3. Open the UICatalog.xcodeproj file with Xcode.
+4. Open the UICatalog.xcodeproj file with Xcode.
-   4. Select the iphone device.
+5. Select the iphone device.
-   5. Click on run button.
+6. Click on run button.
-   6. The emulator for device selected will be generated.

 ## Nodejs

-Install node through terminal: `$ brew install node.js`
+Install node using terminal: `$ brew install node.js`

 ## Appium